moby/moby/docs/userguide/containers/dockervolumes.md

 # Manage data in containers

-So far we've been introduced to some [basic Docker concepts](../containers/usingdocker.md), seen how to work with [Docker images](../containers/dockerimages.md) as well as learned about [networking and links between containers](../networking/default_network/dockerlinks.md).
-In this section we're going to discuss how you can manage data inside and between your Docker containers.
+So far you've been introduced to some [basic Docker concepts](../containers/usingdocker.md), seen how to work with [Docker images](../containers/dockerimages.md) as well as learned about [networking and links between containers](../networking/default_network/dockerlinks.md).
+In this section you're going to learn how you can manage data inside and between your Docker containers.

-We're going to look at the two primary ways you can manage data in Docker.
+You're going to look at the two primary ways you can manage data with Docker Engine.

-* Data volumes, and
+* Data volumes
-* Data volume containers.
+* Data volume containers

 ## Data volumes